ibm-cloud-docs/direct-link/order-nsp.md

 For pricing information, please refer to the [pricing document](pricing.html).

-**If you require the exact address for TOK02, please contact your Direct Link offering management or sales team.**
+**If you require the exact address for TOK01 or TOK02, please contact your Direct Link offering management or sales team.**